pcwalton/sprocketnes/README.md

 * Quit: Escape

-If you want to build `sprocketnes`, you will first need `rust-sdl2`, available at https://github.com/AngryLawyer/rust-sdl2.
-You will also need the Speex codec library installed; on the Mac you can install it with `brew install speex`.
+If you want to build `sprocketnes`, you will first need the Speex codec library installed; on the Mac you can install it with `brew install speex`.
-Finally, you will also need the Rust master branch; no Rust release can build `sprocketnes`.
+You will also need a Rust nightly, since we're using some unstable features.

 To build (add `--release` if you actually want playable speed):